 If they say yes, then you have just identified the primary stand-up comedy competitors in your area (these folks tend to be serious about their stand-up comedy adventures).

-And let me assure you, there won’t be many folks in this category.
+And let me assure you, there will only be a few in this category.

 Then, if you wanted to determine an objective pecking order of most funny to least funny of those who represent the real primary comedy competition in your area…

-Simply do evaluations on the videos using Comedy Evaluator Pro (this won’t take long because few will have YouTube videos because…well, you know why).
+Simply do evaluations on the videos using your smartphone (this won’t take long because few will have YouTube videos because…well, you know why).

 What I have just described to you is how to get solid and quantifiable market intelligence in order to: